Forest Practices and Climate Change

-BC’s forestry practices are putting us all at risk of increased temperatures, wildfires, flooding and loss of biodiversity
+BC’s forest practices are putting us all at risk of increased temperatures, wildfires, flooding and loss of biodiversity

-British Columbia’s rate of deforestation has been compared with the Amazon and our forest practices and standards are certainly nowhere near sustainable.
+Significantly British Columbia has a very high number of large clear cuts.
+BC has a higher rate of deforestation compared with the Amazon and our forest practices and standards are certainly nowhere near sustainable.

 Herbicide spraying